If you have time, lightly toast the whole cumin and coriander seeds first, in a small skillet on medium high heat.

 Seasoned Cabbage Slaw

 Place thinly sliced cabbage in a medium sized bowl.
-Sprinkle on olive oil, seasoned rice vinegar, salt and pepper.
+Sprinkle with seasoned rice vinegar, salt and pepper.
 You can substitute white vinegar or apple cider vinegar for the rice vinegar, if you do, sprinkle on some sugar to help balance the acidity of the vinegar.
 Toss.
 Adjust seasonings.
 Let sit for 10 minutes for the cabbage to absorb some of the dressing.